KeganS/Data-Structures-Study/README.md

 # Data-Structures-Study
-An Android app to assist with studying data structures and algorithms.
-Created through the teamtreehouse Android development track.
+An Android app to assist with studying data structures and algorithms - created through the teamtreehouse Android development track.